-- Adult members entitled to wear uniform, other than Leaders, wear the appropriate National uniform as illustrated in Appendix 4, with name bar depicting their appointment as specified in Rule R14.4.7. - 2.
+- Adult members entitled to wear uniform, other than Leaders, wear the appropriate National uniform as detailed in the Adult Uniform Standards, with name bar depicting their appointment as specified in Rule R14.4.7. - 2.
 A Chaplain in uniform wears an appropriate badge on the right sleeve.